I don't know how much more I can take - Bradshaw

 "Right now I'm just really emotional and I don't know how much more I can go on doing this because it's not good for my mental health."

-Fellow Briton Molly Caudery did make the final after clearly 4.65m.
+Fellow Briton Molly Caudery did make her maiden world final after clearing 4.65m.